contagon/handbook/handbook/25-temple-and-family-history-work.md

 ### 25.4.3 Family History Volunteer Activities

-The “[Get Involved](https://familysearch.org/getinvolved/opportunities)” tab on [FamilySearch.org](https://familysearch.org) allows volunteers to participate in the following activities:
+The [Get Involved app](https://play.google.com/store/apps/details?id=org.familysearch.mobile.idx.review) or the [Get Involved](https://familysearch.org/getinvolved/opportunities) menu on [FamilySearch.org](https://familysearch.org) allows volunteers to participate in the following activities:

 * Indexing, which is a process of entering information from a written historical record into a searchable database on [FamilySearch.org](https://familysearch.org).
 * Reviewing records for accuracy.
 * Improving the accuracy of Family Tree.

-Those who participate in these activities make it possible for others to discover their ancestors and perform temple ordinances on their behalf.
+Those who participate in these activities make it possible for themselves and others to discover their ancestors and perform temple ordinances on their behalf.

-Anyone can participate in volunteer activities on [FamilySearch.org](https://familysearch.org).
+Anyone can participate in volunteer activities by using the Get Involved app or the Get Involved menu on [FamilySearch.org](https://familysearch.org).
 This can be a particularly fulfilling experience for the following:

 * Youth
 * Young adults